 Cocoa Mass: 35-60%.
 Sugar: 20-45%.
 Milk Powder: 20-25%.

 Dark milk chocolate is a good compromise between the sweetness of milk chocolate and the bitterness of dark chocolate.
 By adding more milk solids, the melting point of the chocolate reduces and results in creamier chocolate.

 Uses: A confectionery snack or for grating over hot beverages and desserts.

 4. Milk Chocolate

 Cocoa Mass: 20-35%.
 Sugar: 25-55%.
 Milk Powder: 25-35%.

-Milk chocolate is the most popular type thanks to a milder, less intense flavor.
-It’s often flavored with nuts, fruit, candy and other ingredients.
+Milk chocolate is the most popular kind of chocolate thanks to a milder, less intense flavor.
+It is often flavored with nuts, fruit, candy, and other ingredients.

-Uses: A sneaky snack, baking, sauces, icing, chocolate fountains, dipping fruit.
+Uses: Snacking, baking, sauces, icing, chocolate fountains, dipping fruit.

 Cocoa Mass: 30%.
 Sugar: 40%.
 Milk Powder: 30%.